-Oral health is one of the most neglected issues of our bodies; and that is apparent by the fright we attain whenever we have to force ourselves to go to the dentist, because our oral problems have already much worsened.
+Oral health is one of the most neglected issues of our bodies, and that is apparent by the fright we attain whenever we have to force ourselves to go to the dentist because our oral problems have already much worsened.
 Apart from the fact that regular dental check-ups are absolutely important for your teeth and gum health, there are a great lot of other health issues that can be detected by your dentist – only by checking your mouth.
-Read on to find out about 5 such health conditions which affects your oral health too:
+Read on to find out about 5 such health conditions which affect your oral health too:

 1. Diabetes – Bleeding, receding, dry gums, dry (less saliva than normal) mouth, and wiggly teeth; chronic bad breath and slow healing when you burn or cut your mouth, apart from being signs of extremely bad oral hygiene, can also indicate diabetes.
 Dentists recognize these signs and prescribe tests to see if other risk factors like high blood sugar content are involved.

 2. Oral cancer – White and red lesions, usually on the tongue, the floor of the mouth, and the soft palate tissues in the back of the tongue are early indicators of oral cancer caused by the human papillomavirus (HPV).
-The sooner they are detected, the increased efficient treatment.
-These signs combined with other risk factors like smoking,tobacco chewing, heavy alcohol use etc. prove to be early warning signs for oral cancer.
+The sooner they have detected the increased efficient treatment.
+These signs combined with other risk factors like smoking, tobacco chewing, heavy alcohol use etc. prove to be early warning signs for oral cancer.

 3. Crohn’s disease- It is an inflammatory bowel disorder, that develops lesions in the mouth along with abdominal symptoms such as cramps and diarrhea.
 Since gastrointestinal disorders can be confused with regular acidity or bloating, your mouth is a sure-shot giveaway with swollen lips and dime-sized ulcers which look like canker sores on the inside of cheeks and lips.

-4. Anaemia- Signs of anaemia which show up in our mouths are a smooth tongue with lesser of the regular papillae (the bumps which work as our taste buds), and a paler pink lining on the inside of the cheeks.
-Anaemia goes undetected a lot of times but must be treated since it is one the major causes for many associated diseases and general weakness of the body.
+4. Anemia- Signs of anemia which show up in our mouths are a smooth tongue with lesser of the regular papillae (the bumps which work as our taste buds), and a paler pink lining on the inside of the cheeks.
+Anemia goes undetected a lot of times but must be treated since it is one of the major causes for many associated diseases and the general weakness of the body.

 Signature Smiles brings to you a chain of multi-specialty, ISO-certified dental clinics, with some of the best dentists in Mumbai.
-Led by Dr. Sandeep Khanna (BDS, MDS), Signature Smiles provides you with a wide range of the best dental treatments under the same roof, including treatments such as single-sitting root canal, dental implant, full mouth rehabilitation/restoration etc. Our dentists are highly experienced and trained, and the best in Mumbai-which is testified by thousands of happy customers who’ve availed of our services from both India and abroad.
-We have customer satisfaction on the top of our priority list, and engage carefully monitored sanitation and safety procedures for all services.
+Signature Smiles provides you with a wide range of the best dental treatments under the same roof, including treatments such as single-sitting root canal, dental implant, full mouth rehabilitation/restoration etc. Our dentists are highly experienced and trained, and the best in Mumbai-which is testified by thousands of happy customers who’ve availed of our services from both India and abroad.
+We have customer satisfaction on the top of our priority list and engage carefully monitored sanitation and safety procedures for all services.